magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

             [domina.events :refer [listen! prevent-default]]))
 ```

-Then we can go on by updating the `validate-form` defintion as
+Then we can go on by updating the `validate-form` definition as
 follows:

 ```clj